chtklein/itk-strip-sensor-qc/README.md

 ## Global measurement settings:
-Using the Configuration VI (not yet fully implemented) or the text files in "./QCtests/general_VIs/globals/" default measurement settings can be changed.
+Using the MeasurementConfiguration VI (not yet fully implemented) or the text files in "./QCtests/general_VIs/globals/" default measurement settings can be changed.
 However, do not alter crucial aspects of the measurement procedure during sensor QC unless approved or only if scripts are used for R&D purposes.
 When changing the default instrument, enter the name in the same way as in the list of implemented instruments above.